Directorate-General for Health and Food Safety

 The EHSS is a comprehensive and coordinated set of surveys that are implemented in a flexible and modular manner.
 The main components are:

 - The European Health Examination Survey (EHES) developed under the responsibility of DG SANCO in the framework of the Community Health Programme and the FP7 Programme.

 - The Mini European Health Module (MEHM) implemented in the annual Eurostat survey on Statistics on Income and Living Conditions (EU-SILC) managed under the Community Statistical Programme.
-The MEHM is actually used to calculate the structural indicator on .
+The MEHM is actually used to calculate the structural indicator on Healthy Life Years .

 - The European Health Interview Survey (EHIS), managed by Eurostat under the Community Statistical Programme.
-The EHIS is to be held every five years with the first round of the EHIS having taken place around 2006 - 2009 in the EU Members States.
-The second round will start around 2014.
+The first round of the EHIS has taken place during the period 2006 - 2009 in some EU Members States.
+The second round has started in 2014 under Commission Regulation (EU) No 141/2013 of 19 February 2013 implementing Regulation (EC) No 1338/2008 of the European Parliament and of the Council on Community statistics on public health and health and safety at work, as regards statistics based on the European Health Interview Survey (EHIS).
 The aim of the EHIS is to measure the health status, life style (health determinants) and health care services use by the EU citizens on a harmonized basis and with a high degree of comparability among MS. The survey contains around 130 questions with background variables on demography and socio economic status.
-Eurostat intends to have an implementing measure under the umbrella Regulation (EC) No 1338/2008 on health statistics by end of 2012 and to have it in force for 2014 as reference year for the second round of EHIS.

 - The European Health Surveys Information Database (EUHSID) maintains and updates a database of the characteristics of major Health Interview Surveys (HIS) and Health Examination Surveys (HES) in Europe.